Pieces on the board instead of cards in your sleeve

 It isn't you, it's me

-When a player fails a skill check, in describing the outcome I recommend not using phrases like "Your character slipped", "You character was too tired to notice something" - yes, it feels like the natural and logical thing to do because player rolled to test his skill, but try to instead blame it on the current situation: "The rock was loose and couldn't withstand the weight of your character" or "It got very dark, also the goblin knows this location and knew where to hide the stone so you can't find it".
+When a player fails a skill check, in describing the outcome I recommend not using phrases like "Your character slipped", "The character couldn't remember" - yes, those feel like the natural and logical way to describe the outcome of a roll.
+The player did do a skill check after all.
+But try to instead blame it on the current situation: "The rock was loose and couldn't withstand the weight of your character" or "It got very dark, also the goblin knows this location and knew where to hide the stone so you can't find it".
 There are a few reasons to do it this way:

 Hearing "You missed and couldn't hit the door in the right place to break it" is prompting a natural "Then I'll try[ROLL] again" response.
 But "The door turned out to be reinforced with steel bars" has a more defining sound to it.